unteem/docker-training/exercises/compose/README.md

 # volumes and ports

-Add volumes to persist the db and the assets, and expose discourse it to the port 80 of your host.
+Add volumes to persist the db and the assets, and expose discourse to the port 80 of your host.